BrandonVout/vscode-themes/README.md

 ## Installing / Usage

+Install the [theme](https://marketplace.visualstudio.com/items?itemName=BrandonVout.btv-themes) in Visual Studio Cope.

 The standalone theme is far from complete, it is recommended to use the custom `settings.json` with [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) for now.

 Simply cope and paste the contents of my `settings.json` into vscode's settings.json file.

-Only the editor has custom colors applied, the rest of the window will be re-colored after colors are set in stone.
+Only the editor has custom colors applied in the custom `settings.json`, the rest of the window will be re-colored after colors are set in stone.

 ## Credits